NickBwalley/EinsteinsRiddle/README.md

-# EinsteinsRiddle
+# EinsteinsRiddle (Zebra Puzzle)
- a simple console app enforcing einstein's zebra riddle
+ A simple console app enforcing einstein's zebra riddle

-# What is Einstein's riddle?
+## What is Einstein's riddle?
 The riddle is a logic puzzle supposedly written by Einstein.

-# What is the riddle itself?
+## What is the riddle itself?
 The riddle describes a five person street in which each neighbor has 5 unique properties:

 - House Color